by Gary. M. Anstey, chief researcher of the Anstey story project.

 On 25 March 1901, just before he left for South Africa, a ‘Smoking Concert’ was held at the Gower Hotel in Cardiff in his honour by his friends at the St Teilo’s Institute in Cardiff – the ‘Evening Express’ on 26 March 1901 reported “‘Smoker’ at Cardiff.
 A smoking concert was held at the Gower Hotel, Cathays, Cardiff, last night, on the occasion of the departure for South Africa of Trooper George Anstey for Baden-Powell’s Police.
 A presentation was made to him by the friends of St. Teilo’s Institute.
 The recipient briefly responded.
 During the evening songs were rendered by members of the society.“

-Then two days later on 27 March 1901, he embarked for Cape Town in South Africa from Southampton aboard the ‘Morayshire’ ship, with another thousand or so newly recruited members of the SAC (George’s details were ‘SAC ‘A’ Division, Regimental Number 1343, 15 Troop, 4 Squad, 3 Section’).
+Then two days later on 27 March 1901, he embarked for Cape Town in South Africa from Southampton aboard the ‘Morayshire’ ship, with another thousand or so newly recruited members of the SAC (his details were ‘SAC ‘A’ Division, Regimental Number 1343, 15 Troop, 4 Squad, 3 Section’).

 A family anecdote relayed by George was that during the Second Boer War he was “sitting on his horse with a comrade a couple of yards away on the veldt when a shot rang out and the other chap fell off dead”.
-A photo of George on his horse taken in c1902 during the Second Boer War can be seen on the homepage of this Anstey Project website.
+A photo of him on his horse taken in c1902 during the Second Boer War can be seen on the homepage of this Anstey Project website.